The Exclusionary Rule

 The aim of the Exclusionary rule is to protect the rights of American citizens, protect them from arbitrary intrusion and dissuade law officials from abusing constitutional rights.
 The rule prevents the use of direct evidence gathered in violation of the Constitution inadmissible in court.
 Evidence such as one gained from unreasonable search and seizure or other unconstitutional manner may be suppressed by the court.
 This means that the court will mostly not admit such evidence in the event of the criminal’s trial.
 The rule is also employed when a violation indirectly results in incriminating evidence.

 Exclusionary rule provides protection against Fourth Amendment.
 The Fourth Amendment offers freedom and protection from Government agents and their activities, including search and seizure made without a signed warrant from a judge.
-Initially, the law excluded the state courts, but by 1961, the rule gained a universal recognition for all criminal proceedings.
+Initially, the law excluded the state courts, but by 1961, the rule gained universal recognition for all criminal proceedings.
 The exclusionary rule protects citizens against violations of Fifth Amendment’s self-incrimination and Sixth Amendment’s right to counsel.

 Without probable cause or reasonable suspicion, any evidence gained from search and seizure is invalid.
 For instance, if a police officer accosts a lady in a mall, searches her bag and chances upon some incriminating evidence concerning a crime, that evidence is inadmissible in court even if the evidence rightly proves that the lady committed the crime.